Apprenticeships

 When you complete your apprenticeship you receive a Level 4 New Zealand certificate in the area you studied.
 Examples include:

-What it's like to be a electrical apprentice – video
+What it's like to be an electrical apprentice – video

-Opal Vickery, Nathan Graves and others talk about what it's like to be a electrical apprentice – 2.03 mins.
+Opal Vickery, Nathan Graves and others talk about what it's like to be an electrical apprentice – 2.03 mins.

 Opal Vickery: So my name is Opal.
 I am a qualified electrician.
 I work in the residential sphere for AB Electrical.